MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/what-is-in-the-approval-kit.md

 There are mainly two types of tables used in approval templates.

-- Definition Tables - Define the approval processes.
+- Process Definition Tables - Define the approval processes.
 This is used to lookup and configure approval processes to your business needs.
+- Reference Tables - Define approvers, work profile and calendar dates
 - Runtime Tables - Store the results/status of the approvals

-### Definition Tables
+### Process Definition Tables

 The following tables are used for definition